-Hello.
-I have questions about sediment filter bag placement.
+Q: Hello, I have questions about sediment filter bag placement.
 I am unsure if this is the right name, but I am looking for a sediment bag that I can use for the dewatering on a construction site.
 Where can I place this bag while it is in use?
 Is there a specific location that would work best?

-Thank you for contacting us!
+A: Thank you for contacting us!
 The Sediment Dewatering Bag is a highly flexible product that has been used for dewatering around construction sites and other areas with sediment-laden water.
-Placement of your dewatering bag can depend on several different factors including available space, desired tank transportation, and location.
+Placement of your dewatering bag can depend on several different factors, including available space, desired tank transportation, and location.
 In general, the dewatering bag is designed to retain sediment, while allowing clear water to flow out of the bag.

 Dewatering Bag Placement

 The sediment filter bag can be placed in several different areas depending on available space in your location.
-In general, the dewatering bag is not recommended for particularly steep slopes as the bag could roll down slope.
+In general, the dewatering bag is not recommended for particularly steep slopes as the bag could roll down the slope.

 Placement for the dewatering bag has included the following areas:

 Different area conditions can work better depending on your specific locations or the type of water you need to filter through.
 The following is designed to display example locations for sediment filter bag placement.

 - Ground Filtering: One of the most common places for the dewatering bag is simply on the ground.
 Bags can be placed in grass areas or around other surfaces for runoff.